 33. There are two names for the country

-New Zealand is not just called that!
+Another fun fact about New Zealand many don’t know is that it’s not just called that!
 The Maori name for New Zealand is Aotearoa and means the land of the long white cloud.
 The name New Zealand was given after the European settlers came to NZ in 1645.

 34. New Zealand tried to change its flag

 In 2015 New Zealand tried to change their flag but with most of the country not on board, the flag never got changed.
 The current flag is the southern cross (stars) as well as the union jack as New Zealand is part of the commonwealth.
 The Queen of England is also our Queen.
 Many say the union jack doesn’t represent our country and one of the main flags that were up for grabs was the silver fern, which is a native New Zealand plant.
 The flag of the silver fern is used in most sports as the flag!

 So, there you go there are 34 fun and interesting facts about New Zealand.
 Tell me below which facts about New Zealand you found the most fascinating!
 Do you plan to impress your friends with any of these cool New Zealand facts?

 - Travelling New Zealand: Your Ultimate Travel Guide

 - Your Complete New Zealand Road Trip Guide